 1 Corinthians 13:13

-Instead, I will seek to inspire you, dear readers to journey deeply within, using the Tarot to bring back treasures of faith, hope and love.
+Instead, I will seek to inspire you, dear readers to journey deep within, using the Tarot to bring back treasures of faith, hope and love.
 I call this new journey with the Sacred Mysteries ‘Tarot for the Way.’
 My Tarot work is for the journey of life and for him who referred to himself as ‘The Way.’
 Early followers of his teachings were simply known as ‘followers of the Way.’

 This doesn’t mean I’ll be bashing people over the head with the Bible.
 While I have zero doubt about Christ being the Son of God or in the redemption offered through his sacrifice on the cross, I do doubt the veracity of chunks of the Bible.
 I have studied the canonisation of scripture and realised that it was a political process.
 Unfortunately, where there are politics, there are also lies.